Category Archives: vegan

 1 cucumber or 2 – 3 Kirby size cukes, halved and seeded , but don’t peel .
 If not Kirby cukes you can use a hothouse cucumber.
 Go organic, because you are eating the peel.

 2 yellow bell peppers, cored and seeded.
-Of course you can use red bell peppers, but not green.
+Of course you can use red bell peppers, but not green — you can also use an Italian frying pepper (cubanelle) if available or a light green pepper like an Anaheim, just core and seed all peppers.

 4 tomatoes — Whole Foods and most grocery stores have beautiful produce this time of year so use the heirlooms if you can get them or any of the fresh tomatoes will do.